 When it starts to get dark, the garden is illuminated with lanterns

-Although it was partially damaged by a flood in 1934 and in 1945 by the bombing of the city, it remains very close to its original appearance.
-The same restorations have been done through numerous drawings and engravings made at the time of its creation in the seventeenth century.
+Although it was partially damaged by a flood in 1934 and in 1945 when the city was bombed, it remains very close to its original appearance.
+Careful restorations have been carried out using numerous drawings and engravings made at the time of its creation in the seventeenth century.

 Over hill and dale